kkelley622/phase-3-sinatra-react-project/README.md

 ## Instructions

-- Navigate to this folders directory. (backend)
+- Navigate to this folder's directory. (backend)
-- Run 'bundle exec rake server'.
+- Run 'bundle exec rake server' in the terminal.
 (This will launch the server on localhost:9292)
 - Navigate to http://localhost:9292 in the web browser to view the API.
 Navigate to http://localhost:9292/nurses to view nurses data, and to http://localhost:9292/patients to view patients data.
 - Interact with the REACT application and observe changes to the backend API.